-The Copy Nested Objects command is useful for plucking out nested items, such as those embedded in Xrefs (a topic to be covered later) or Blocks.
+- Copy Nested Objects.
+This command is useful for plucking out nested items, such as those embedded in xrefs (Chapter 17 topic) or blocks.
 These objects are otherwise stuck inside and not easily accessible for copying.
-The command line equivalent for this is ncopy, and does the same thing.

-When you explode regular attributes (a Chapter 19 topic), they do not turn into regular text; instead they take the shape of attribute definitions.
-This useful Explode Attributes to Text tool forces them to revert to ordinary text so you need not retype anything.
+The command line equivalent for this is ncopy and does the same thing.
+Additional commands below this one allow you to trim and extend to these nested objects as well. - Explode Attributes to Text.
+When you explode attributes (Chapter 19 topic), they do not turn into regular text; instead they take the shape of attribute definitions.
+This useful tool forces them to revert to ordinary text so you need not retype anything.